dhamith93/blog/content/posts/gitlabci_deploy_to_aws_terraform.md

 # Conclusion

 Gitlab CI provides an easy way of dealing with Terraform automation with their hosted or SaaS solution.
 And this should also work without any issues in thier free tier / community edition as well.

+This is a very simple set up to demostrate how to use Terraform with Gitlab CI.
+But this can be extended into much more complex deployment pipelines as needed.
+For example, you can set it up to run the apply after a merge request.
+Or set up `CODEOWNERS` to further restrict access on `prod`.